wise-coders/salesforce-jdbc-driver/README.md

 We appreciate any contributions to this repository.
 Please create issues in this project for any bug you find or feature request.

+## Download JDBC Driver Binary Distribution

+[Available here](http://www.dbschema.com/jdbc-drivers/SalesfoceJdbcDriver.zip).
+Unpack and include all jars in your classpath.
+The driver is compatible with Java 8.

 ## Hot to Test the JDBC Driver

 The driver can be tested by downloading and installing [DbSchema](https://dbschema.com).
 DbSchema can be evaluated 15 days for free.